 Take the example of a sensor-based system that detects machine wear and proactively alerts the operator of the need for maintenance before critical parts wear out.
 This solution could be sold as a hardware and software product.
 It could also be sold “as a service” with subscription fees charged on a monthly or periodic basis over a period of time.
 The vendor may also offer the hardware and software as a product sale, but some features, such as monitoring or other key functionality enabled in the software, on a subscription basis.

-Offering the IoT solution “as-a-service” provides several benefits, include predictable and recurring revenue stream and customer lock-in for a certain time period.
+Offering the solution in the form of IoT as a service provides several benefits, including predictable and recurring revenue stream and customer lock-in for a certain time period.
 Vendors can focus sales resources on closing new accounts instead of trying to re-sell to current their customer base every two or three years.

-Buying a solution “as-a-service” has several benefits.
+Buying IoT as a service has several benefits.
 Buyers focus their resources on using the solution, not on its installation, maintenance and operation.
 They use their budgets more efficiently by tapping into their “opex” (operating expense) budget instead of the more constrained “capex” (capital expenditure) budgets.
 Their return on investment (ROI) is better aligned with the value delivered.

 Selling a recurring revenue solution is not the same as selling a product